instructure/SwiftUITest/readme.md

 - [ ] Move helper methods into EGSwift framework
 - [ ] Write tests for the helper methods using `EarlGrey/Tests/FunctionalTests`
 - [ ] Update `canvas-ios` to use the new helpers

+## Issues

+Wrapping EarlGrey in a Swift framework has the following challenges:

+- Bridging header is not supported in a framework target
+  - `using bridging headers with framework targets is unsupported`
+- Framework header is able to import EarlGrey headers
+  - `CLANG_ALLOW_NON_MODULAR_INCLUDES_IN_FRAMEWORK_MODULES` does not resolve the issue
+  - `Include of non-modular header inside framework module`